Pit pony: History

 In 1911, Sir Harry Lauder became an outspoken advocate, "pleading the cause of the poor pit ponies" to Sir Winston Churchill, when introduced to him at the House of Commons, reporting to the Tamworth Herald that he "could talk for hours about my wee four-footed friends of the mine.
 But I think I convinced him that the time has now arrived when something should be done by the law of the land to improve the lot and working conditions of the patient, equine slaves who assist so materially in carrying on the great mining industry of this country."

 At the peak of this practice in 1913, there were 70,000 ponies underground in Britain.
 In later years, mechanical haulage was introduced on the main underground roads replacing pony hauls, and ponies tended to be confined to the shorter runs from coal face to main road (known in North East England as "putting") which were more difficult to mechanise.
-As of 1984, 55 ponies were still in use with the National Coal Board in Britain, chiefly at the modern pit in Ellington, Northumberland.
-When Ellington closed for the first time in 1994, four pit ponies were brought out (no ponies were used there during the RJB era).
+In 1984 there were still 55 ponies in use with the National Coal Board in Britain, chiefly at the modern pit in Ellington, Northumberland.
+When Ellington closed for the first time in 1994, four pit ponies were brought out (no ponies were used there during the RJB Mining era).
 Of the four, two went to the National Coal Mining Museum for England at Caphouse and two went to Newcastle Cat and Dog Shelter.
 The last surviving pony was Tony who died in 2011 aged 40 at the Newcastle Cat and Dog Shelter.

 Probably the last colliery horse to work underground in a British coal mine, "Robbie", was retired from Pant y Gasseg, near Pontypool, in May 1999.
 The last pony mine in the US, located near Centerville, Iowa, closed in 1971.
-The last pit ponies used in Australia, Wharrier and Mr Ed of the Collinsville Coal's No 2 Mine in Queensland, were finally retired in 1990 after many years’ service.
+The last pit ponies used in Australia, Wharrier and Mr Ed of the Collinsville Coal's No 2 Mine in Queensland, were retired in 1990.